 In conclusion, blackwashing is not a real thing to me.
 And if we look at the definition of whitewashing then we know that blackwashing can’t be a real thing, because there’s rarely an anime, if any, that is targeted to a black audience.
 I think the drawings are phenomenal.
 There’s nothing wrong with wanting to see yourself accuratly represented.
 And obviously, we can’t force anyone to include us in anything.
 We’re not harassing non black poc’s to represent us in their shows.
 I just think it would be nice, to see us represented more.

 But if it’s one thing about Black people, we gone create our own spaces baby!
 I’ll have to come back to this post to add them, but I’ve actually seen quite a few Black Mangakas and I think it’s so neat!
 Toni Morrison once said “If there’s a book you want to read, but it hasn’t been written yet, then you must write it.”
 I’ve never read a manga with a Black MC, so to see these men and women creating these cool stories is really inspiring.

 Anyways, this is the end of my rant.
 I’d love to hear people’s opinions.
 But I think I explained as best I could, about why I don’t think blackwashing is a real thing.
 I could understand if we were the majority being represented in an anime show or movie, but we aren’t.
 I’d more so like to hear from an Asian person’s perspective, how they feel about it.
-Again, I don’t think any of these artist mean harm, but more so are simply reimagining a character that looks more like them, bc we don’t see it as much in anime.
-I’m always up for discourse!
+Again, I don’t think any of these artist mean harm, but more so are simply reimagining a character that looks more like them, because we don’t see it as much in anime.

 Until next post!